 It began as an online game: Rich Barrett designed and drew 26 black-and-white unusual animals for each letter of the alphabet.
 Then, as favors for his daughter’s birthday party, he printed them on coated cardstock and bound them together with a metal ring.
-Enter here for a chance to win one of four sets of animal alphabet flashcards.
-Click here for official rules.

 Name: Animal Alphabet

 Kids: Evan Samantha, 4; Elliot Kate, 2; Miles Alexander, 8 months